IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 applied in order to answering the question by predicting the target variable given the explanatory variables.
 For the sake of concreteness, the model is assumed to be written in Python.
-We also assume that the company at hand has chosen Google Cloud Platform as their primary platform, which makes a certain suite of tools readily available.
+We also assume that the company at hand has chosen Google Cloud Platform as its primary platform, which makes a certain suite of tools readily available.

-Our goal is then to schedule the model to run in the cloud so that it is being periodically retrained (in order to account for potential fluctuations in the data distribution) and periodically applied (in order to actually make predictions).
+Our goal is then to schedule the model to run in the cloud so that it is periodically retrained (in order to account for potential fluctuations in the data distribution) and periodically applied (in order to actually make predictions).
 Predictions are to be delivered to the data warehouse for further consumption by other parties.
 In our case, the destination is a data set in BigQuery.

 The data warehouse is certainly not the end of the journey.
-However, I will stop there and save the discussion about visualization, dashboards, and acting upon predictions for another time.
+However, we will stop there and save the discussion about visualization, dashboards, and acting upon predictions for another time.

 Lastly, the following two repositories contain the code discussed below: